 Dr Nicole Koenig-Lewis, Reader in Marketing at Cardiff Business School, said: “The event marks the last day of the 26th International Colloquium on Relationship Marketing which focuses on Public Value and Relationship Marketing: Value Co-Creation for Society...”

-His presentation, entitled ‘The business of cities’, will explain how economies have re-urbanised before considering what this means for the Welsh economy and public policy in Wales.
+His presentation, entitled ‘Cities and business’, will explain how companies have rediscovered cities and what this means for the Welsh economy and public policy in Wales.